Melanie Phillips: Journalism career

 Phillips left The Guardian in 1993, stating that her relationship with the paper and its readers had become "like a really horrific family argument".
 She took her opinion column to The Guardians sister-paper The Observer, then to The Sunday Times in 1998, before beginning her association with the tabloid Daily Mail in 2001.
 She also wrote for The Jewish Chronicle, The Jerusalem Post, and other periodicals.

-In November 2010, The Spectator and Phillips apologised, and agreed to pay substantial compensation and legal costs to a prominent British Muslim they falsely accused of anti-Semitism.
-The following year, she resigned from the magazine after it apologised, and paid compensation, for another of her pieces which, it said, contained an allegation that was "completely false".
+In November 2010, The Spectator and Phillips apologised, and agreed to pay substantial compensation and legal costs to a prominent British Muslim whom they falsely accused of anti-Semitism.
+The following year, Phillips resigned from the magazine after it apologised, and paid compensation, for another of her pieces which, it said, contained an allegation that was "completely false"; the New Statesman reported The Spectator paid compensation and costs of "tens of thousands of pounds".

 Since 2003, she has written a blog, once hosted by The Spectator, but following her resignation from the magazine in June 2011, it is hosted on her website.
 In September 2013, it emerged that her Mail column was to end, although, according to Phillips, the newspaper wanted her to continue to write features and other articles for it.

 In 2013, she launched an e-book publishing company called emBooks, to promote her book, together with several others, and self-promotional merchandise to the US market.
 She currently writes for The Times.

-She had a weekly radio show on Voice of Israel, is a regular panellist on BBC Radio's The Moral Maze, and appears frequently on the BBC's TV political shows, Question Time and The Daily Politics.
+She had a weekly radio show on Voice of Israel, an internet radio station, is a regular panellist on BBC Radio's The Moral Maze, and appears frequently on the BBC's TV political shows, Question Time and The Daily Politics.